awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 **Note**
 Scale\-out activities are always enabled so that the scaling policy can create Aurora Replicas as needed\.

-## Before You Begin<a name="Aurora.Integrating.AutoScaling.BYB"></a>

-Before you can use Aurora Auto Scaling with an Aurora DB cluster, you must first create an Aurora DB cluster with a primary instance and at least one Aurora Replica\.
-Although Aurora Auto Scaling manages Aurora Replicas, the Aurora DB cluster must start with at least one Aurora Replica\.
-For more information about creating an Aurora DB cluster, see [Creating an Amazon Aurora DB Cluster](Aurora.CreateInstance.md)\.

-When Aurora Auto Scaling adds a new Aurora Replica, the new Aurora Replica is the same DB instance class as the one used by the primary instance\.
-For more information about DB instance classes, see [Choosing the DB Instance Class](Concepts.DBInstanceClass.md)\.

-To benefit from Aurora Auto Scaling, your applications must support connections to new Aurora Replicas\.
-To do so, we recommend using the Aurora reader endpoint\.
-For Aurora MySQL you can use a driver such as the MariaDB Connector/J utility\.
-For more information, see [Connecting to an Amazon Aurora DB Cluster](Aurora.Connecting.md)\.

 ## Adding a Scaling Policy<a name="Aurora.Integrating.AutoScaling.Add"></a>

 You can add a scaling policy using the AWS Management Console, the AWS CLI, or the Application Auto Scaling API\.